fredhutchio/concepts_machine_learning/class1.md

 * Dietary habits
 * Sleep habits

 It's important to think critically about what features we want to include in our datasets, what features might be missing, and identify features that may introduce biases into the analysis.
-We will discuss exploratory data analysis and ethics as key pieces of the machine learning process in class 4 of this series.
+We will discuss exploratory data analysis and ethics as key pieces of the machine learning process in class 4 of this course.

+> #### Note!
+> The dataset above is from the package `cvdRiskData`. you can find more information [here](https://github.com/laderast/cvdRiskData).
+We will be using this dataset as an example throughout this course.

 **Reality/truth:** A persons health history, location, occupation, diet, exercise habits, and stress levels, among many other things will play into if someone gets diagnosed with cardiovascular disease.